 Maximum Impact on District Tax Rates: Assuming no further development or home construction, the value of the land and improvements currently within the District will be the major determinant of the ability or willingness of property owners to pay their taxes.
-The assessed taxable valuation as of January 1, 2017, of all taxable property located within the District is \$479,330,622, and the 2018 Preliminary Assessed Valuation of all taxable property located within the District as of January 1, 2018, is \$494,682,625.
+The assessed taxable valuation as of January 1, 2020, of all taxable property located within the District is \$516,048,701.
 See "SELECTED FINANCIAL INFORMATION."

-After issuance of the Bonds, the maximum annual debt service requirement on the Outstanding Bonds and the Bonds (2018) will be \$1,540,619, and the average annual debt service requirement on the Outstanding Bonds and the Bonds (2018-2034) will be \$848,611.
-Assuming no decrease to the District's assessed taxable valuation as of January 1, 2017, tax rates of \$0.34 and \$0.19 per \$100 of assessed taxable valuation at a 95% tax collection rate would be necessary to pay the maximum annual debt service requirement and the average annual debt service requirement, respectively.
-Assuming no decrease from the District's 2018 Preliminary Assessed Valuation, tax rates of \$0.33 and \$0.19 per \$100 of assessed taxable valuation at a 95% tax collection rate would be necessary to pay the maximum annual debt service requirement and the average annual debt service requirement, respectively.
+After issuance of the Bonds, the maximum annual debt service requirement on the Remaining Outstanding Bonds and the Bonds (2026) is \$1,117,006, and the average annual debt service requirement on the Remaining Outstanding Bonds and the Bonds (2021-2034) is \$725,422.
+Assuming no decrease to the District's assessed taxable valuation as of January 1, 2020, tax rates of \$0.23 and \$0.15 per \$100 of assessed taxable valuation at a 95% tax collection rate would be necessary to pay the maximum annual debt service requirement and the average annual debt service requirement, respectively.
 The District can make no representation that the taxable property values in the District will increase in the future or will maintain a value sufficient to support the proposed District tax rate or to justify continued payment of taxes by property owners.
-In 2017, the District levied a maintenance tax of \$0.31 per \$100 of assessed valuation and a debt service tax of \$0.33 per \$100 of assessed valuation.
+In 2020, the District levied a maintenance tax of \$0.33 per \$100 of assessed valuation and a debt service tax of \$0.22 per \$100 of assessed valuation.